We hope you enjoy these wonderful skyscraper photos of Tel Aviv.

 David eventually moved to Canada, built a real estate fortune, eventually becoming the 8th richest man in Canada.
 He returned to college and got his architecture degree in 1995 at 73 years old!

-I hope you like these recent shots of the city's skyscraper skyline taken by my friend Daniella:
+We hope you like these shots of Tel Aviv's skyscraper skyline taken by our friend Daniella at a typical gorgeous sunset in the city.

 And a few minutes later -